Home » Getting Your Degree » Closing the Skills Gap Quickly for Great Careers

 Filling the Talent Pipeline

-Luckily there are readily available solutions that benefit students, employees, and employers.
+Luckily, there are readily available solutions that benefit students, employees, and employers.

 Nursing

-According to the Bureau of Labor Statistics, an average of over 175,000 openings for registered nurses are projected each year over the next decade!
+An associate’s degree in nursing will have an immediate return on investment.
+Nursing is reportedly the 3rd highest-paying associate degree at the time of publication.
+According to the Bureau of Labor Statistics, an average of over 175,000 openings for registered nurses are projected each year over a 10-year span.

 Ready to start your degree in Nursing?
 Check out these great programs at our partner schools:

-- Lakeland Community College: Offers more than 140 degree and certificate programs including an Associate of Applied Sciences in Nursing (RN).
-Lakeland Community College has GI Bill approved programs, offers credit for military experience, and awards credit for both the CLEP and DSST exams.
+• Lakeland Community College: Offers more than 140 degree and certificate programs, including an Associate of Applied Sciences in Nursing (RN).
+Lakeland Community College has GI Bill-approved programs, offers credit for military experience, and awards credit for both the CLEP and DSST exams.
 Lakeland Community College is approved for Tuition Assistance.

 Aviation Maintenance